congatudo/Congatudo/docs/_pages/misc/empower-your-conga-voice.md

     ```
 ## Let's speak Spanish

 You can change the language to Spanish by replacing the English audio files in the `/usr/share/audio/english` folder.
+Before making any changes, please make a backup copy.
 You can [download and use these audios](https://raw.githubusercontent.com/congatudo/Congatudo/master/docs/assets/files/conga_es.tar) or generate your own.

 ## Learning Chinese